IPS-LMU/emuDB-manager/README.md

 * Keeping a history of changes to the database (using git)
 * Managing a small portion of DBconfig options

+## How to use the manager

+@IPS-LMU aims to offer speech database hosting as a service for the scientific community in the long run.
+If you are interested in such a service right now, get in touch with the authors and we might be able to offer you an option.

+You are of course free to use your own hosting resources to install the emuDB Manager.
+It is best to install the [EMU-WebSocket-Server](https://github.com/IPS-LMU/IPS-EMUprot-nodeWSserver) along with it.

 ## Authors

 The main author of the emuDB Manager is Markus Jochim (<markusjochim@phonetik.uni-muenchen.de>).